abenz1267/walker/README.md

 ## Running as a service

-This depends on your system.
-You simply need to autostart Walker with `walker --gapplication-service` and it will run in the background.
+This depends on your system:

+Option 1: Autostart Walker with `walker --gapplication-service` and it will run in the background.

+Option 2: You can let Walker create an autostart desktop file for you by running `walker --enableautostart`.

 Then just run `walker` to bring it up.

 Example for Hyprland: